Questions & Answers

 Differences in service terms for the IUCLID Cloud services:

 1SME means micro, small and medium-sized enterprises within the meaning of Recommendation (EC) No 361/2003 of the Commission of 6 May 2003 on the definition of micro, small and medium-sized enterprises.
+To learn how to determine your company size category, please check these 5 steps.

 - How do I log into ECHA Cloud Services?